 Award-winning author Alison O’Leary presents the true story of men and women pitted against the sea during World War II―an unforgettable portrait of the determination of the human spirit that will challenge your knowledge of the war.
 In a program which can be specially tailored to students’ grade levels, the author brings So Close To Home, co-authored with YAMA artist, author and historian Michael Tougias, to life.
-Alison describes the challenging post-Depression years of the early 1940s when an average family with two working parents decided to move to South America for a job opportunity, only to be caught in the crosshairs of a German submarine during their return trip.
+Alison describes the challenging post-Depression years of early 1940's American history, when an average family with two working parents decided to move to South America for a job opportunity, only to be caught in the crosshairs of a German submarine during their return trip.

 Audience Limit: 225

 Curriculum Connection: World War II, Storytelling, Writing Process, Book Publication, History, American History

 Processing Fee of $30 added to all contracts

 1 reserved parking space

 Projector and screen (if needed, she will bring her own projector)